Two Levels, Clear Consequences

 Adequate snow tiresAcceptableNOT sufficient alone

-AWDAcceptableOnly with M+S rated tires
+AWDAcceptableOnly with M+S or all-weather tires

-CMV chain requirementChains on 2 drive wheels at opposite ends of same axleChains on 2 drive wheels at opposite ends of same axle
+CMV chain placement2 drive wheels, opposite ends of same axle2 drive wheels, opposite ends of same axle

 Level 1 (Hazardous Conditions)

 When WYDOT declares Level 1, you need one of: tire chains, adequate snow tires, or all-wheel drive.
-For commercial vehicles, chains must be installed on at least two drive wheels at opposite ends of the same axle.
+For commercial vehicles, chains must be on at least two drive wheels at opposite ends of the same drive axle.

 Level 2 (Extremely Hazardous Conditions)